 As an advanced material development company, it’s critical to have state of the art tools available for testing and analysis.
-Two examples are the JEOM SEM for material microstructural analysis and for dynamic material testing, Split Hopkinson Pressure Bar (SHPB) equipment.
+Two examples are the JEOM SEM for material microstructural analysis and the Split Hopkinson Pressure Bar (SHPB) equipment for dynamic material testing.

 A typical project includes mechanical testing, like a 3-point bend or tensile testing as shown to the right.